rojanDinc/rojandincse/posts/slog.md

-# Slog - Go's built-in Structured Logging
+# Slog - Go's built-in Structured Logger

 Structured logging has become a cornerstone of robust and maintainable applications.
 With the introduction of the `slog` package in Go 1.21, developers now have access to a powerful and flexible logging solution that addresses the limitations of the traditional `log` package.
 This guide talks briefly about `slog`, providing insights and examples.